Skip to content

 Carbon can be absorbed through our use of land across Cornwall.

-This can be from planting and maintaining, but also includes how our soil is looked after, and even seaweed farming.
+This can be from planting and maintaining trees to how we look after our soil and even seaweed farming.

 The diagram below shows how carbon can be absorbed naturally.